vechain-energy/examples-kanban-ideas/README.md

 1. Update on each block
     * Time consuming and wasting resources if nothing changes
-    * Also updates of other users will be shown and might confuse the user
+    * Also updates of other users will be change the view and might confuse the user
 1. Update after each transaction
-    * After submitting a transaction, new date is loaded and shown
+    * After submitting a transaction, new data is loaded

 The `List.js` component as the entry point can fetch new data with `updateIdeas()` once a transaction has been completed. `useAccount()` offers a list of transaction id's once they are completed: